How do you figure out what your organization or business is really about?

 Here are the tests I use to quickly know what a team, organization, or business is really about:

 Tests for Organizational Clarity

-Here’s the simple questions I use as tests:
+Here are the simple questions I use to test business clarity:

 - Vision / Mission: What’s the one-liner vision and mission?